cloudfoundry-incubator/kubo-deployment/README.md

 Please choose the guide below that matches your requirements

-1. Deploy Kubo from scratch with an open source Cloud Foundry installation [guide](docs/open-source-installation.md)
+1. Deploy Kubo from scratch with an open source Cloud Foundry installation on Google Cloud Platform - [guide](docs/guides/gcp-oss-cf)
-1. Deploy Kubo with a Pivotal Cloud Foundry installation using OpsMan [guide](docs/opsman-installation.md)
+1. Deploy Kubo with a Pivotal Cloud Foundry installation using OpsMan - [guide](docs/opsman-installation.md)
-1. Deploy Kubo step by step, allowing for customization [guide](docs/customized-installation.md)
+1. Deploy Kubo step by step, allowing for customization - [guide](docs/customized-installation.md)

 ## Troubleshooting